drewgrif/bookworm-scripts/README.md

 * neovim.sh - neovim in the Debian packages is somewhat dated.
 This installs the newest from github.
 * orchis.sh - installs some gtk themes and icons for your gui.
 * thunderbird_install.sh - installs the newest thunderbird on Debian.

+### NEW sway-install.sh added
+Recently, I have been thinking about getting a jump on adding a window manager for Wayland.
+Fortunately, there is a good "compositor" for this purpose.
+Added scripts:

+* sway-install.sh
+* custom-sway.sh - replaces the default configuration files with my own.
+* nwg-look - installs an lxappearance program to use GTK themes and icons in Wayland.
+* rofi-wayland - designed to behave like rofi(xorg) but in Wayland.